Tunisia virus situation 'catastrophic': health ministry

 The capital Tunis has been placed under partial lockdown since last week, with weekend lockdowns from July 10 to prevent crowding at beaches.

-Only four percent of Tunisia's population has received two doses of a Covid-19 vaccine.
+Across Tunisia, only four percent of the population have received the full two doses of vaccine.